Physical-Science-Academy/NoCheatPlus/README.md

 ## Config

 - Then let's run the server.
-- You can ser a folder was created in`plugins/` named `NoCheatPlus`.
+- You can ser a folder was created in`plugins/` named `NoCheatPlus`。
-- Here we pay attention to the main config `ncpconfig.yml`.
+- Here we pay attention to the main config `ncpconfig.yml`。

 ~~~yaml
 # NoCheatPlus AntiCheat Config